Yurt Stays and Horse Trekking in Kyrgyzstan

 I did a fabulous horse trek through the lush green hills of the offbeat but now up and coming Jyrgalan Valley.
 We trekked from the sleepy, rustic, adorable village of Jyrgalan over several passes to a small waterfall and a lake.

-Next I explored Karakol and Bokonbayevo, saw some interesting natural wonders and took some interesting cultural programs like cookery classes, an eagle hunting display and learnt how to built a yurt and make a traditional shyrdak (beautiful patterned felt rug) and swam in the beautiful Issyk Kul Lake.
+Next I explored Karakol and Bokonbayevo, saw some interesting natural wonders and took some interesting cultural programs like cookery classes, an eagle hunting display and learnt how to built a yurt and how to make a traditional shyrdak (beautiful patterned felt rug) and swam in the beautiful Issyk Kul Lake.
+Contact Destination Karakol or South Shore DMO for more info on these activities.

 From Bokonbayevo I embarked on a 3 day horse trek on the Panorama Trail.
 The trek loops through the valleys, over passes as high as 3,500m, staying in shepherds yurts and ends back in Bokonbayevo.